School-of-Solana/program-geekygeeky/PROJECT_DESCRIPTION.md

   The program maintains a global PDA that counts total SOL and USDC tips across the platform.

 * **Dynamic Frontend:**
-  Built using Next.js 16 with the latest Solana Wallet Adapter v2.
+  Built using Next.js 16 with the latest Solana Wallet Adapter.

 * **TypeScript Tests:**
   Includes both **happy** and **unhappy** flows for every instruction.